Tax planning tool

 Our free boat sales tax calculator helps you estimate the total sales or use tax on your vessel purchase in any US state.
 Simply select your state, enter the purchase price, and the calculator instantly displays the applicable tax rate, estimated tax amount, and a comparison with neighboring states.

-The calculator uses official state tax rates from each state's Department of Revenue and incorporates sales tax caps where applicable.
-Some states, such as Maryland and Virginia, limit the maximum sales tax on boats to a fixed dollar amount — a feature that can save you thousands on expensive vessels.
-The calculator highlights these caps and calculates your actual savings.
+The calculator uses state-level tax rates from official sources and incorporates sales tax caps where applicable.
+Some states, such as Maryland and Virginia, limit the maximum sales tax on boats to a fixed dollar amount.
+The calculator highlights these caps and shows the difference from uncapped math.

 Five US states — Alaska, Delaware, Montana, New Hampshire, and Oregon — do not charge sales tax at the state level, making them attractive options for boat purchases.
 However, registering a boat across state lines to take advantage of lower tax rates has important legal considerations.
 Most states require you to register your vessel where it is primarily used or stored, and enforce use tax laws on vessels brought in from other states.